cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The password entropy dialog offers to create random passwords which offer a similar high security as randomly generated binary keys for symmetric ciphers using a given bit length.
-  Additionally you can specify the alphabet used for the password: besides the normal text options there is e.g. the predetermined WLAN password alphabet.
+  Additionally you can specify the alphabet used for the password.